-During the second quarter of 2020, the Compensation Committee of the Board of Directors approved a modification to the Company's annual RSU grants issued to its employees in the first quarter of 2020, which consisted of reducing the original grant-date vesting period from four years to two years.
-This modification resulted in the acceleration and recognition of an additional \$5 million of stock-based compensation expense during the three months ended June 30, 2020, given the modified vesting term.
+During the second and third quarters of 2020, the Compensation Committee of the Board of Directors approved a modification to the Company's annual RSU and stock option grants issued to its employees in the first quarter of 2020, which consisted of reducing the original grant-date vesting period from four years to two years.
+This modification resulted in the acceleration and recognition of an additional \$6 million and \$11 million of stock-based compensation expense during the three and nine months ended September 30, 2020, respectively, given the modified vesting term.
 There was no change to the original fair value of the impacted RSUs as a result of this modification.